-On January 18 2012, the Jones v.
-Tsige ("Jones") decision was rendered by the Court of Appeal confirming the tort law right to personal privacy in Ontario.
+With the Jones v.
+Tsige, 2012 ONCA 32 decision, the Court of Appeal confirmed the tort law right to personal privacy in Ontario.
 Prior to this ruling, judges at trial level cases had routinely given conflicting decisions regarding a tort law right to personal privacy.

 What is meant above by "a tort law right to personal privacy" is that it is now established that when a person wrongfully breaches the privacy of another, a legal right to sue exists.
 While the right to privacy has been embodied in statute laws (Acts passed by Parliament or the provincial legislature) until the Jones case, the validity of claims seeking remedy under tort law was questionable.
 Without getting too far off track, it is important to keep in mind that the statute law privacy rights were often restrictive.
 For example, the Personal Information Protection and Electronic Documents Act ("PIPEDA") may provide a right to report a breach of privacy to the Office of the Privacy Commissioner of Canada when the government or a business regulated by PIPEDA violates a person's privacy.
 However, PIPEDA lacks teeth when a person acting personally (as opposed to in the course of business) violates the privacy of another person.